canjs/can-stache/docs/helpers/each.md

 expression that returns a list or object like data structure.

 @param {can-stache.key} key The name that:
- - each item in `EXPRESSION`'s list, or
+ - each item in `EXPRESSION`’s list, or
- - each property value in `EXPRESSION`'s object should take on in `FN`.
+ - each property value in `EXPRESSION`’s object should take on in `FN`.

 @param {can-stache.sectionRenderer} FN A subsection that will be rendered with each